sameoldmadness/in-her-prime/README.md

 Docs
 ----

-Use `npm run run` to run all snippets.
+Use `npm start` to run all snippets.

 Scores
 ------